ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-l2-nsx-t.md

 {{site.data.content.vms-deprecated-note}}

 VMware NSX-V to VMware NSX-T™ migration in {{site.data.keyword.cloud}} is done by following the principles of the VMware® Lift-and-Shift Migration model, which consists of migrating the network configurations and workloads.
 Migrating workloads during this process can be done in many ways.
-For example, you can use Advanced Cross vCenter vMotion between the environments, or you can use other optional or existing third-party tools like Veeam® or Zerto.
+For example, you can use Advanced Cross vCenter vMotion between the environments, or you can use other optional or existing third-party tools like Veeam® or {{site.data.keyword.hpe-zerto}}.

 ## Using NSX-T L2 bridge in migration
 {: #v2t-l2-nsx-t-bridge}